-Translation: Node.js pairs JavaScript's naturally event-driven, asynchronous coding style with non-blocking I/O libraries for performing server tasks such as working with file systems and databases.
-This pairing makes it easy to write fast, efficient, and non-blocking applications that would be difficult and complex to author in traditionally synchronous languages.
+Translation: Node.js pairs JavaScript's naturally event-driven, asynchronous coding style with non-blocking I/O libraries for performing server tasks such as working with filesystems & databases.
+This pairing makes it easy to write fast, efficient, and non-blocking applications that would be difficult & complex to author in traditionally synchronous languages.

-"Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world."
+"Node.js's package ecosystem, npm, is the largest ecosystem of open source libraries in the world."

 Translation: npm (name always lower-case) is the tool used to install and manage dependencies in the Node world as well as the main repository where public Node.js packages are registered.
-In addition to Node.js libraries, npm also lists more and more frontend packages, but that's a different topic!
+The later, with almost 200,000 packages and over 2 billion monthly downloads, has almost twice the number of packages of the next largest ecosystem, Maven.
+In addition to Node.js libraries, npm also lists more and more front-end packages, but that's a different topic!